osirrc/anserini-bm25prf-docker/README.md

 # Running
-Use the commands below to run the image from the [jig](https://github.com/osirrc2019/jig) directory, updating the corpus path as appropriate.
+Use the commands below to run the image from the [jig](https://github.com/osirrc2019/jig) directory, updating the corpus details as appropriate.

 ## Prepare
 ```